Connor Joe Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in MLB.
+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in MLB.

-- The Cardinals' 4.66 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals' 4.67 team ERA ranks 24th among all league pitching staffs.

-- Cardinals pitchers combine to surrender 136 home runs (one per game), the fewest in the league.
+- Cardinals pitchers combine to surrender the fewest home runs in baseball (137 total, one per game).

-- Rom (0-2) gets the start for the Cardinals, his third of the season.
+- Thompson makes the start for the Cardinals, his fifth of the season.
+He is 3-5 with a 3.92 ERA and 47 strikeouts in 39 2/3 innings pitched.

-- In his most recent appearance on Sunday, the lefty tossed 5 1/3 innings against the Philadelphia Phillies, allowing two earned runs while surrendering five hits.
+- His most recent time out was on Tuesday against the San Diego Padres, when the left-hander went four innings, surrendering two earned runs while allowing five hits.

+- The 25-year-old has a 3.92 ERA and 10.8 strikeouts per nine innings in 20 games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.